Student Resources

 Our scholarships are designed to meet the needs of students from our local communities.
 We offer scholarships for students in local high schools, Portage College and the University of Alberta.

-• Aboriginal Student Scholarships
+• Indigenous Student Scholarships

 We offer scholarships for Indigenous students attending post-secondary institutes.
 These scholarships range from $1,500 to full-tuition.